Is there still space available on a tour?

 What happens if there is (or might be) rain the day of my tour?

 99% of our tours will operate regardless of the weather conditions.
-Should a tour need to be cancel, we will contact you cancel or reschedule, generally the day prior to departure.
+Should a tour need to be cancelled, we will contact you cancel or reschedule, generally the day prior to departure.
 Always assume the tour is scheduled as planned unless you hear otherwise.

 What is the pacing or physical demands on your tours?